 Frequently Asked Questions:

 The options are endless!
 Your Mitzvah to the community is to give back, and you can do so by: Hosting a bake sale, volunteering at a local animal or homeless shelter, volunteering at your synagogue or school, partnering with a local restaurant as a fundraiser, collecting items for those less fortunate, hosting an event for your family and friends, and so much more!
-We simply ask that you make a donation of funds to contribute to the Perlman Camp Annual Campaign.
+We simply ask that you make a donation of funds to contribute to the Perlman Camp Annual Fund.

 Through e-blasts, newsletters, and social media, the Perlman team informs the community of current Mitzvah projects.
 To inform your family and friends, we often suggest sending out a personal e-blast, an evite, or creating a webpage.